Jacob Ferdinand Voet: Life

+Members of the Bentvueghels in a Roman tavern, drawing by Pieter van Laer, c.
+1625.

-Jacob left his native Antwerp and travelled to Rome where he resided from 1663 to 1680.
+Jacob travelled to Rome where he resided from 1663 to 1680.
+For two years Voet shared a residence with the painter and engraver Cornelis Bloemaert near the Spanish steps.
 Voet became a member of the Bentvueghels, an association of mainly Dutch and Flemish artists active in Rome.
 Voet drew a picture in charcoal of all the members of the Bentvueghels on the white-washed wall of an inn in Rome that was a popular meeting place of this group.
 The picture was treasured enough to be spared whenever the walls were repainted.

-In Rome Voet's skills as a portrait painter were much in demand at the Papal court and by the Roman aristocracy, including the prominent Colonna and Odescalchi families.
-He was patronised by Christina, Queen of Sweden, who was then resident in Rome.
-He painted her portrait as well as that of her friend, Cardinal Azzolino.
-Englishmen and other Europeans visiting Rome on their Grand Tour also commissioned portraits from Voet.
+In Rome, Voet's skills as a portrait painter were in great demand at the papal court and among the Roman aristocracy, including the prominent Colonna, Chigi, and Odescalchi families.
+He developed a highly successful portrait formula, characterized by elegant poses, fashionable Franco-Italian dress, and refined depictions of luxurious fabrics, which secured his reputation among Rome's aristocratic families.
+Voet, known as Monsù Ferdinando, enjoyed the patronage of Christina, Queen of Sweden, who was then resident in Rome, and painted her portrait as well as that of her close friend Cardinal Decio Azzolino.
+English gentlemen and other European travellers undertaking the Grand Tour also commissioned portraits from Voet.

+Portrait of a Man Wearing a Wig, between 1680 and 1689.

+Portrait of a Gentleman with a Lace Collar, c.
+1660–1670.

+Francesco Orsini de' Cavalieri (1649–1704), 1671.

-In 1671–1672 Voet received a commission from Cardinal Chigi to paint portraits of young woman who were prominent in Roman society.
-He created a first series of 37 portraits of the most enchanting women of Rome ('Galleria delle Belle') between 1672 and 1678 for Cardinal Chigi's dining room in his palace in Ariccia (in the Alban hills outside Rome).
-He later copied and even enlarged the series for other Roman and Italian noble families.
-This started a rage for portraits of young women in Rome and abroad.
+In 1671–1672 Voet received a commission from Cardinal Flavio Chigi to paint portraits of young women prominent in Roman society.
+Between 1672 and 1678 he completed a series of thirty-seven portraits, known as the Galleria delle Belle, for the cardinal's palace at Ariccia.
+The series became highly influential and was copied and expanded for other Roman and Italian noble families, helping to popularise galleries of celebrated beauties throughout Italy.

+He portrayed the Florentine physician and naturalist Francesco Redi, Thomas Burnet and leading Spanish patrons and diplomats active in Italy, including Count Melgar, Cardinal Portocarrero.
+Among Voet's most important patrons was Gaspar Méndez de Haro, Marquess of Carpio, the Spanish ambassador in Rome and one of the foremost art collectors of the late seventeenth century.
+Carpio commissioned several portraits from Voet, whose works formed part of his Roman collections, while the Spanish embassy at the Palazzo di Spagna became a meeting place for artists, diplomats and intellectuals.